Tristan-5/collision_rom_demo/README.md

 Rather than resolving spatial flow fields or turbulence dynamics, the approach demonstrates:

 - How microscopic collision statistics produce diffusion-like variance growth
-- How ensemble statistics align with analytic predictions
+- How ensemble statistics align with analytic transport predictions
-- A low-dimensional surrogate for transport processes
+- Recovery of the diffusion coefficient from simulation data
-- Foundations of stochastic reduced-order modeling
+- Foundations of physics-parameterized stochastic reduced-order modeling

 This implementation is intentionally lightweight.
 It does not resolve Navier–Stokes fields or turbulent cascades.